GonmasPT/Pedestrian-Detection/README.md

 The key sections in the notebook are:
 - **Data Loading**: Loads and displays sample images for dataset verification.
 - **Custom Dataset Definition**: Defines a dataset class for PyTorch.
-- **Model Initialization**: Sets up Mask R-CNN with a pre-trained ResNet-50 backbone.
+- **Model Initialization**: Sets up Faster R-CNN with a pre-trained ResNet-50 backbone.
 - **Training Loop**: Trains the model on the dataset with specified hyperparameters.
 - **Evaluation**: Visualizes model predictions on sample images.
 - **Saving Model**: Saves the trained model for use in deployment.